Diffusion Models as Stochastic Quantization in Lattice Field Theory: Conclusion and Outlook

 There are various directions to explore in the future.
 The forward (``smoothening") and backward (``denoising") processes are reminiscent of (inverse) renormalization group transformations and it would be interesting to make this precise.
 Because the action can be estimated relatively accurately, it is feasible to train a DM without preparing a training data-set, which needs to be investigated.
 The connection between DMs and SQ offers new perspectives.
 It is well known how to implement SQ for non-abelian gauge theories; hence it should be possible to formulate DMs for the non-abelian case.
 An intriguing direction is the following: imagine one has generated a set of configurations for a quantum field theory with fermions, such as QCD or the Schwinger model.
 Since the fermions are ``integrated out'', the configurations are given in terms of the gauge fields only.
 By using these configurations as the starting point of a DM, one can learn an effective stochastic process which incorporates the effect of the fermions implicitly.
 This may be used to create additional configurations in a numerically ``cheap" manner.
 An accept-reject step based on the underlying theory can be included, which would require the evaluation of the fermion determinant.
 Finally SQ can also be used for theories with a sign or complex action problem, and hence a non-positive definite distribution.
 This is commonly known as complex Langevin (CL) dynamics.
 It is known that CL may become less reliable along long trajectories in the stochastic process.
 Combining CL with DMs, one may consider fairly short trajectories, but subsequently use the resulting configurations to train the DM to generate additional configurations to increase statistics.

 \acknowledgments

 We thank Profs.\ Tetsuo Hatsuda, Shuzhe Shi and Xu-Guang Huang for helpful discussions.
 We thank ECT* and the ExtreMe Matter Institute EMMI at GSI, Darmstadt, for support during the ECT*/EMMI workshop {\em Machine learning for lattice field theory and beyond} in June 2023 during the preparation of this paper.
-The work is supported by (i) the BMBF under the ErUM-Data project (K.Z.), (ii) the AI grant of SAMSON AG, Frankfurt (K.Z.\ and L.W.), (iii) Xidian-FIAS International Joint Research Center (L.W).
+The work is supported by (i) the CUHK-Shenzhen university development fund under grant No. UDF01003041 and the BMBF funded KISS consortium (05D23RI1) in the ErUM-Data action plan (K.Z.), (ii) the AI grant of SAMSON AG, Frankfurt (K.Z.\ and L.W.), (iii) Xidian-FIAS International Joint Research Center (L.W), (iv) STFC Consolidated Grant ST/T000813/1 (G.A.).
 K.Z.\ also thanks the donation of NVIDIA GPUs from NVIDIA Corporation.
-G.A.\ is supported by STFC Consolidated Grant ST/T000813/1.
+L.W. \ also thanks the Natural Science Foundation of China (Grant No.12147101) for supporting the computation resources when visiting in Fudan University.

-\paragraph{Note added.} Recent related work introduces the stochastic process into the hybrid Monte-Carlo algorithm~\cite{Robnik:2023pgt} and explores the correspondence between the exact renormalizing group (ERG) and diffusion models based upon heat equation~\cite{Cotler:2023lem}.
+\paragraph{Note added.} Recent related work introduces the stochastic process into the hybrid Monte-Carlo algorithm~\cite{Robnik:2023pgt} and explores the correspondence between the exact renormalizing group (ERG) and DMs based upon the heat equation~\cite{Cotler:2023lem}.